Churches in the Midst of Polarisation

 Junior and senior scholars are invited to submit proposals for short papers (15 minutes) which preferably address the theme of the conference and its sub-themes.
 Proposals on other theological and ecumenical topics may also be submitted.
 There will be also a slot for poster presentations.
 All proposals will be evaluated by the standing committee.
 The working language of the conference is English.

+The call for papers was closed on February 28, 2026.
 The decision of acceptance will be communicated before the end of March 2026.
 After the conference, presenters will be invited to submit their papers to be considered for publication in the conference proceedings.

 Call for papers